 An introduction to the suburban real estate market of Buenos Aires in Argentina

-This time, we interviewed Esteban Edelstein Pernice, Director of Castex Properties, who will tell us about the evolution of the Argentine suburban real estate market during the last 20 years.
+This time, we interviewed Esteban Edelstein Pernice, Director of Castex Properties, who will tell us about the evolution of the suburban real estate market of Buenos Aires during the last 20 years.

 HalloCasa: “Good afternoon, Mr. Edelstein.
 First of all, let us thank you very much for this interview.”